![]() |

-![]() How to Find and Choosea Good Eviction AttorneyBy John NuzzolesePlumbers need tools to do plumbing properly.
-A carpenter needs a hammer to be able to drive nails properly.
-Can you imagine a roofer banging in the nails in your new roof with a monkey wrench or a pipe instead of a hammer?
-How ridiculous!
-With that in mind, do you know how many landlords get legal advice on landlord tenant matters from unqualified family members and aquaintances?
-Some landlords even ask their other tenants for advice.
+How to Find and Choose a Good Eviction AttorneyBy John NuzzoleseDo you know how many landlords get legal advice on landlord tenant matters from unqualified family members and acquaintances?
+Some landlords even ask their other tenants or their unqualified brother in law for advice.
 The sad fact is most landlords DO NOT even have an eviction attorney to turn to when tenant problems arise.
 They'd rather ask their friends, neighbors, and auto mechanics for advice.
 Most are too afraid to employ a lawyer because of the expense.
 The courts are full of novice landlords having their cases thrown out in favor of the tenant because of some minor mistake in the paperwork, all because they were trying to save the attorneys fee.
 Well, I have news for those landlords: Bad tenants who don't pay rent can be more expensive than paying an attorney to do an eviction.
 A real estate attorney experienced in landlord tenant law is an essential element of your landlord tool-kit if you want to be successful as a real estate investor / landlord.
 If you are searching for a good landlord attorney, there are a few ways to narrow down your search.

 If you are going to interview eviction attorneys, I suggest you ask a few key questions.